 Bibliographic database of scholarly literature in the psychological, social, behavioral, and health sciences.
 PsycINFO covers journals, books, reviews, and dissertations.

-The original citation index of predominantly STEM fields; used to find current articles that cite earlier work.
-Note: Web of Science generally does not include conference proceedings in search results.
+Helps find current articles that cite earlier work.
+Covers STEM, social sciences, & arts and humanities.
+Has an emerging sources citation index.
+Useful for identifying review articles Note: Web of Science generally does not include conference proceedings in search results.

 Covers all aspects of the study of language including phonetics, phonology, morphology, syntax and semantics.
 Complete coverage is also given to various fields of linguistics including descriptive, historical, comparative, theoretical and geographical linguistics.